awslabs/aws-sap-automation/ssm_sap/README.md

 - Attach the **AWSSystemsManagerForSAPFullAccess** policy to role **AmazonEC2RoleForLaunchWizard**
 - Create and attach the provided [IAM Policy](iam_policy.json) to role **AmazonEC2RoleForLaunchWizard**

-## Usage via AWS Launch Wizard for SAP
+## New AWS Launch Wizard for SAP deployments:

 In AWS Launch Wizard for SAP, proceed to **Configure deployment model**.
 In section **Post-deployment configuration script**, choose the following Amazon S3 URL as script location: